Friday, October 31, 2014

 Bran Castle

-The original (rather more evocative) entrance staircase and draw-bridge has been replace with a grand stairway (Romanians seem to love having stairs to climb – maybe it’s a fitness thing).
+The original (rather more evocative) entrance staircase and draw-bridge has been replaced with a grand stairway (Romanians seem to love having stairs to climb – maybe it’s a fitness thing).

 Once inside the castle, Dracula’s absence is noticeable.
 There are lots of photos of Queen Marie who preferred Bran to Peles, and a rickety set of stairs (a secret staircase) takes you up to her favourite retreat, set with fireplace, musical instruments, a writing desk and a bear skin rug.